lindersi/SwissthermScraper/README.md

 # SwissthermScraper
 Scraping swisstherm/kermi/pzp heatpump data from the web portal and send through mqtt.
 Uses Python3, Selenium with Chromium, Paho MQTT.

+Currently my only way to get my data for using in Homeassistant.

 Only fits my configuration due to unidentifiable DOM elements.

 Created with almost no python knowledge.
 Hints for improvement are highly appreciated.